 The Science Program Review provides your school with an overall picture of the science instructional program and recommendations for improvement.
 The process includes an onsite visit from a review team from PIMSER to conduct classroom observations and interviews with students, parents, teachers of science, and the principal.
 In addition, teachers and principals will complete online surveys about their roles in the science program.
 The review team then analyzes all collected data and develops a comprehensive report.
 Finally, a member of the review team returns to the school to review the report with the principal and answer any questions.

-Science Implementers Initiative
+Coaching for Science Implementers

 Examples of support we can provide:

-- Give expert feedback on a teacher’s unit of study
+• Give expert feedback on a teacher’s unit of study

-- Review a sample of student work from a TCT that a grade level has implemented with their students, followed by a partnership conversation about curriculum and instruction changes to move the thinking forward
+• Review a sample of student work from a TCT that a grade level has implemented with their students, followed by a partnership conversation about curriculum and instruction changes to move the thinking forward

-- Review standards being bundled for a unit and discuss together ideas for assessment and activities
+• Review standards being bundled for a unit and discuss together ideas for assessment and activities

-- Assist teachers with writing a storyline for a unit of study Virtual observation of a classroom lesson, followed by feedback to the teacher
+• Virtual observation of a classroom lesson, followed by feedback to the teacher

-- Assist teachers with planning a lesson that is aligned to the standards and is three dimensional
+• Assist teachers with planning a lesson that is aligned to the standards and is three dimensional

-- Work with a PLC to discuss a Practice
+• Work with a PLC to discuss a Practice

 Three dimensional teaching and learning, as envisioned by the NGSS, requires a different approach to designing instruction.
 We have developed a process that has proven to be effective for any grade level or science discipline.
 You will leave this short course with a unit outline that is aligned to the NGSS, grounded in phenomena of interest to students, and includes a summative task and embedded assessments, a unit storyline, focus questions, investigations, and learning targets.
 Tools, processes, resources, and samples will be provided.